TheCell/pso-map/README.md

 navigate to /pso-backend
 `composer install`

+after working on the php, don't forget to update composer with `composer dumpautoload -o`

 # generating the db script
 navigate to /psomysqlefcore with the PowerShell `dotnet ef migrations script -o mysqlScript.sql`